johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     const requestChannel = `${packet.pattern}_ack`;
     const responseChannel = `${packet.pattern}_res`;

-    const subscriptionHandler = ...
-    /*
-      Provides the code we want to plug in as our *Faye subscription handler*.
+    const subscriptionHandler = ... /* we'll fill this in shortly!
+This function will provide the code we want to plug in as our *Faye subscription handler*.
       Guess what?
 This is where we'll wire in our Observable :)
     */

     // Execute the familiar subscribe-to-response-then-publish-the-request pattern